-In determining if you are eligible to graduate, the Registrar’s Office follows the requirements defined in a single edition of the university catalog.
+In determining if you have met the requirements to graduate, the Registrar’s Office follows the requirements defined in a single edition of the university catalog.
+A new catalog is published each year.
+In some cases, requirements change from one edition to another.
 You may select any edition of the catalog, provided that the catalog was published and was in force while you were enrolled at Boise State and provided that the catalog is no older than six academic years at the time of your graduation.

-If you need to change your catalog, lease meet with your advisor to select a new catalog.
+If you need to change your catalog year, please meet with your advisor to select a new catalog.
 Once you have determined your catalog, please fill out the Catalog Year Update Form and turn it into the Registrar’s Office.

 The purpose of the Boise State Catalog is to provide current, articulate, and accurate information about Boise State University for guidance of prospective students, for faculty and administrative officers, for students currently enrolled, and for other education or allied agencies.